tinyclub/linux-lab/README.md

 If no builtin toolchain exists, please must use this external toolchain feature, currently, aarch64, arm, riscv, mipsel, ppc, i386, x86_64 support such feature.

+GCC version can be configured in board specific Makefile for Linux, Uboot, Qemu and Root, for example:

+    GCC[LINUX_v2.6.11.12] = 4.4

+With this configuration, GCC will be switched automatically during defconfig and compiling of the specified Linux v2.6.11.12.

 #### Rootfs

 Builtin rootfs is minimal, is not enough for complex application development,